rails/rails/guides/source/action_mailer_basics.md

 ------------

 Action Mailer allows you to send emails from your application using mailer classes and views.
-Mailers work very similarly to controllers.
+Mailers work in a similar way to controllers.
 They inherit from `ActionMailer::Base` and live in `app/mailers`, and they have associated views that appear in `app/views`.